akshell/docs/intro.rst

 Note the exceptions the methods throw.
-Akshell converts them into the appropriate HTTP responses: :exc:`NotFound` results in a 404 response, :exc:`Forbidden` results in a 403 response, :exc:`HttpError` by default results in a 400 response.
+Akshell converts them into the appropriate HTTP responses: :exc:`NotFound` results in a 404 response, :exc:`Forbidden` results in a 403 response, :exc:`Failure` by default results in a 400 response.

 Every ``post()`` method should always redirect after a successful request processing.
 This tip isn't specific to Akshell -- it's a